pulibrary/njmaps_exhibit_archive/index.md

 <h1 class="fancy nobg">◊ ◊ ◊</h1>

 Supporting the maps are illustrations from the atlases and, where possible and appropriate, recent photographs of the same structures and areas for the purpose of historical contrast.
-An important New Jersey historical source has been utilized in the process: A Gazetteer of the State of New Jersey, the state’s first gazetteer, published in 1834.
+An important New Jersey historical source has been utilized in the process: _A Gazetteer of the State of New Jersey_, the state’s first gazetteer, published in 1834.
 Its author, Thomas F. Gordon (1787–1860), should not be confused with the New Jersey wall map cartographer of the same name; this unrelated Gordon was a Pennsylvanian who compiled gazetteers of the three Middle Atlantic states.

 {% assign dir = "intro" %}
 {% assign id = "gordon-gazetteer-title-page-1834" %}